-$$R = 2|f| = 0.800 \text{ cm}.$$ 25.59
+$$R = 2|f| = -0.800 \text{ cm}.$$ 25.59

-Although the focal length f of a convex mirror is defined to be negative, we take the absolute value to give us a positive value for R. The radius of curvature found here is reasonable for a cornea.
+The radius of curvature found here is reasonable for a cornea.
 The distance from cornea to retina in an adult eye is about 2.0 cm.
 In practice, many corneas are not spherical, complicating the job of fitting contact lenses.
 Note that the image distance here is negative, consistent with the fact that the image is behind the mirror, where it cannot be projected.
 In this section's Problems and Exercises, you will show that for a fixed object distance, the smaller the radius of curvature, the smaller the magnification.